 For me, MCS manifests as an allergic reaction to often very low doses of chemicals, both organic and synthetic.
 The most common problems for me are scented products like shampoo, conditioner, body wash, moisturizer, laundry detergent, fabric softener and of course, perfume.
-My reactions are anything from “hay fever” type symptoms to anaphylaxis (nothing like going into anaphylactic shock while in Disneyland!), and everything in between.
-I’m also allergic to a whole lot of “standard” things like dust mites, pollen from a dozen different sources and an assortment of food sensitivities.
+My reactions are anything from “hay fever” type symptoms to anaphylaxis, and everything in between.
+I’m also allergic to a whole lot of “standard” things like dust mites, pollen from a several trees and have an assortment of food sensitivities.
 Thankfully I am not allergic to cats or I would probably cry and then refuse to let mine go.

 Sheila Bastien, Ph.D – “Multiple Chemical Sensitivities (MCS): What It Is, What It Is Not, And How It Is Manifested”

 Claudia S. Miller – “Toxicant-induced Loss of Tolerance – An Emerging Theory of Disease?”

 “How to be Friends with People who have Allergies and Chemical Sensitivities“ first published on Artfire.com Fall 2008